Safecast/bGeigieNanoKit/README.md

 ### Data Log

 In recording mode, the data log file writes to the micro-SD card.
-A key to the fields in the Data Log is available in the [[bGeigie library README.md by fakufaku|https://github.com/Safecast/SafecastBGeigie]].
+A key to the fields in the Data Log is available in the [bGeigie library README.md by fakufaku](https://github.com/Safecast/SafecastBGeigie).

 The data is formatted similarly to the NMEA sentences that GPS uses.
 It begins with a dollar sign ($) and ends with an asterisk (*).
 A checksum follows the star.